lysanderengine/docs/docs/building.md

 ## <u>Getting the Engine</u>

-Clone the engine using the ```--recursive``` option to clone both the engine itself and our main dependency of SFML 2.5.1.
+Clone the engine using Git to gain all the engine core files, including LysanderCore and our CMake-based build system you can read about below.

 ## <u>Building the Engine</u>
 To build the engine we have provided an easy and simple to